 Note: On August 15, 2009, Professor Stirewalt stepped down from his tenured position in Computer Science to focus on integrating his research in model-based code generation into industrial-strength software engineering tools.
-He now manages the Modeling Tools Group at LogicBlox in Atlanta but remains on the MSU faculty as an adjunct professor.
+He now works as a lead architect at LogicBlox in Atlanta.

 Kurt Stirewalt is an Associate Professor of Computer Science in the Department of Computer Science and Engineering.
 He received his PhD from the Georgia Tech College of Computing in December, 1997.
 Prior to joining MSU, he worked as a Research Scientist at the Georgia Tech Graphics Visualization and Usability (GVU) Center and as a member of the technical staff at the MITRE Coporation in McLean VA.